 Is there any particular flavor you call your all-day vape?
 Do you put out more white clouds than the Polar Express?

 This could also be the source of your missing flavor.
 Constant exposure to the exact same flavor sensation can also cause your sense of taste to hit the high road.
-This happens because your so frequently exposed to the same flavor that your brain treats that flavor sort of like the taste equivalent of white noise.
+This happens because you're so frequently exposed to the same flavor that your brain treats that flavor sort of like the taste equivalent of white noise.
 You tune out the flavor similar to the way you tune out the drone of other diners in a noisy restaurant.

 This cause is another easy fix.
 Shake things up a little.
 Experiment with some other flavors.
 Even if you like to stick to what you know, try to find two or three other flavors to swap between to keep things fresh.